spezialspezial/stable-diffusion/README.md

 ```

 Outputs is a list of lists in the format [[filename1,seed1],[filename2,seed2]...]
 Please see ldm/simplet2i.py for more information.
+A set of example scripts is
+coming RSN.

-## Workaround for machines with limited internet connectivity
+# Workaround for machines with limited internet connectivity

 My development machine is a GPU node in a high-performance compute
 cluster which has no connection to the internet.
 During model